-To solve mobile manipulation tasks we integrate object detection, safe navigation, and motion primitives sequentially.
-For example, to grasp an object from a specific location, Dynamaid first navigates roughly in front of the object through global navigation.
+To grasp an object from a specific location, Dynamaid first navigates roughly in front of the object through global navigation.
 Then, it uses vertical object detection to determine distance to and height of the surface to manipulate on.
 It approaches the object as close as possible through safe local navigation.
 Next, it detects the object to manipulate in the horizontal plane.
 If necessary it aligns to the object in sidewards direction using safe local navigation again.
-Then it performs a motion primitive to grasp the object.
+Finally, it performs a motion primitive to grasp the object at the perceived location.